 Got a headache?
 Drink water.
 Think you're hungry?
 Drink water.
 Feel lightheaded, dizzy, or brain foggy?
 Drink a glass of water.
 Water may not fix your problem, but it's a good start.
 Because most of us don't get enough of it.
 U.S. youth in 2005-2010 drank an average of 15 ounces of water per day, and U.S. adults drank an average of 39 ounces of water per day.
 That's according to the … [Read more...] about Step 21: Go Drink a Glass of Water

-What health problems are the most common in our country and world?
-Chronic disease and conditions.
-And they're also the most costly.
+What illnesses are the most common, costly, and preventable in our nation and other industrialized countries?
+Chronic disease.
 In the U.S., 86% of the nation’s $2.7 trillion annual health care expenditures are for people with chronic and mental health conditions.
-Heart disease, stroke, certain cancers, type 2 diabetes, obesity, and chronic respiratory illnesses lead the … [Read more...] about Step 18: Reduce Your Risk of Chronic Disease
+And heart disease, stroke, certain cancers, type 2 diabetes, obesity, and chronic respiratory illnesses lead the list.
+But … [Read more...] about Reduce Your Risk of Chronic Disease